1120 SW 5th Ave, Suite 613, Portland, OR 97204

 The City of Portland’s Bureau of Environmental Services is continuing our work to repair and replace critical sewer and stormwater infrastructure.
 Environmental Services will continue to provide information and updates on construction schedules and activities during the COVID-19 emergency.

-City of Portland Environmental Services – your sewer and stormwater utility - is designing a project to repair nearly 260 feet of 130-year-old public sewer pipe under NW Northrup St between NW 22nd and NW 21st avenues.
+The NW Northrup and 22nd Sewer Repair Project continues construction to repair nearly 1000 feet of 130-year-old public sewer pipe under NW Northrup St between NW 21st and NW 23rd avenues.
 Multiple tree roots have grown into the pipe causing it to deteriorate.
-Repairing the sewer now will reduce the possibility of costly breaks, sink holes and sewage releases to homes, businesses and streets.
+Repairing the sewer will reduce the possibility of costly breaks, sink holes and sewage releases to homes, businesses and streets.

 We are working closely with nearby businesses to minimize impacts to their operations.
-We will also send more notifications prior to and during construction.
-If you have questions or concerns:
+If you have questions or concerns, we encourage you to: